dotnet/linker/docs/design/RUC-on-type.md

     Type typeArg = typeof(ClassWithRequiresUnreferencedCode);

-    // IL2026: Main(): Using method 'ClassWithRequiresUnreferencedCode.ctor()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
+    // IL2026: Main(): Using member 'ClassWithRequiresUnreferencedCode.ctor()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
 Message for --ClassWithRequiresUnreferencedCode--.
     Type constructed = generic.MakeGenericType(typeArg);
 }
 ```